Reversible Encryption

 | mask | Support, UI display |

-Replace, Redact, Hash, and Mask permanently destroy original data.
-Only Encrypt preserves recoverability — but requires you to securely store the key you created.
+Replace, Redact, Hash, and Mask all destroy the original data for good.
+Only Encrypt keeps your data recoverable.
+But you must safely store the key you created.

 Real-World Use Cases